skomulai/areena-download-upload-storage/README.md

-# Download Yle Areena program and upload it to cloud storage
+# Download Yle Areena/YouTube media file and upload it to cloud storage

 ## Introduction

+This repo contains two GitHub Actions Workflow files.

+One of those (_areena_download_and_store.yml_) is used to download Yle Areena media file and upload it to cloud storage.

+Another one (_youtube_download_and_store.yml_) does the same thing for a YouTube video.

+### Yle Areena functionality

-This repo contains a GitHub Actions Workflow file.
-If that action is run, it
+ If that Yle Areena specific GitHub action is run, it
 1. takes as a parameter an Areena program URL (e.g. https://areena.yle.fi/1-50250719),
 1. clones [yle-dl](https://github.com/aajanki/yle-dl.git) repo and checkouts branch/tag/commit specified in environment variable CHECKOUT_REF (default value = master),
 1. installs yle-dl locally using pip,